-Every time you have to create an account, the site developers would advise you to “select a strong password” – but what exactly is a strong one?
-A strong password is really a “secure” password – which simply means that it should be something difficult for 3rd parties to guess.
+Every time you have to create an account, the site developers advise you to “select a strong password” – but what exactly is a strong one?
+A strong password is really a “secure” password, which means it should be difficult for 3rd parties to guess.
 More importantly, however – a secure password has to be something YOU can remember.

 So how do you find a secure password for yourself?
 Here are some guidelines on creating one: